 Grade Excellent!
 The Sony STRDH590 was able to earn third position in the rating due to its significant benefits.

-Not least due of this benefit, which is often cited in reviews: “excellent craftsmanship,” the Sony STRDH590 got a product grade of 1.10 in the huge amplifier comparison test.
+Not least due of this benefit, which is often cited in feedbacks: “excellent craftsmanship,” the Sony STRDH590 got a product grade of 1.10 in the huge amplifier comparison test.

 The disadvantage of “poor remote control” did not deter the climb to the summit.